djkatsaros/generative_sketches/README.md

 Fuzzed star with bursting effect from lines originating at the center

 <img src="stars/straw_fuzz.png" alt="Star with burst" title="north star with burst" height="400"/>

+LICENSE COVERING ALL SCRIPTS:

+    Copyright (C) 2025  Dean J Katsaros

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.